circle

 10 - 11am

-Third of four badminton sessions.
-It is primarily social play where members arrange themselves into games, doubles or singles.
+This is primarily social play where members arrange themselves into doubles or singles games.

 Pétanque 4